Tiger Jaws Succulent or Faucaria tigrina is a member of the Aizoaceae family. It is native to South Africa.

 Tiger Jaws Succulent at a glance.

-🪴 Appearance of Tiger Jaws Succulent
+Appearance of Tiger Jaws Succulent

 The Tiger Jaws Succulent has green, fleshy, tirangular leaves with teeth.
 The closer to the sun, the more clumping its leaves.

 Tiger Jaws Succulent thrives in bright direct and bright indirect light.
+The ideal is 3–4 hours of direct morning sun with bright indirect light the remainder of the day.

-They like indirect, medium-bright light for the majority of they day with bright, direct light in the morning or a couple of hours of afternoon sun.
+However they will be fine with indirect, medium-bright light for the majority of they day with bright, direct light in the morning or a couple of hours of afternoon sun.

 Tiger Jaws Succulent prefers a temperature between 20-32 degrees celsius (68-90 degrees Fahrenheit).

+They also prefer lower humidity (30-40%) as extreme humidity can introduce fungal disease.
 As I have tropical plants, I still keep my Levoit Humidifier set at 45% or 50%, but I keep my Tiger Jaws succulent as far away as possible from it.

-Since I live in Canada and the winters can be very dry, and the humidity can drop below 30% humidity, so its helpful to set the humidity at about 45% or 50% in this season to keep all of my plants helpful.
+Since I live in Canada and the winters can be very dry, and the humidity can drop below 30% humidity, its helpful to set the humidity at about 45% or 50% in this season to keep all of my plants helpful.

-🌱 How Does the Tiger Jaws Succulent Grow?
+Tiger Jaws Succulent Growth

 On average, Tiger Jaws Succulent can grow up to 6″.

 New foliage grows from the middle of the rosettes of the Tiger Jaws Succulent.
 New growths are brighter green.
 They appear like a closed jaw as they grow in with the teeth nesting together.
 As the leaves fully emerge, the two leaves open up and darken over time.
+This is a slow growing succulent.

-🌸 Does the Tiger Jaws Succulent Bloom?
+Does the Tiger Jaws Succulent Bloom?
+What to Expect

 The easiest way to start a new Tiger Jaws Succulent is by offsets.